flagship-io/flagship-react-sdk/README.md

           <td>config</td>
           <td>object</td>
           <td>{}</td>
           <td>This is the settings of the SDK.
-It takes an object which has the same shape as the <a href='https://github.com/abtasty/flagship-js-sdk#sdk-settings'>JS SDK settings</a>.
-Go have a look.</td>
+It takes an object which is the same shape as the <a href='https://github.com/abtasty/flagship-js-sdk#sdk-settings'>JS SDK settings</a>.
+Go have a look, there are many options. 🙂</td>
         </tr>
         <tr>
           <td>onInitStart</td>